Frequently Asked QuestionsClark's Farm, farming in Howard County since 1797.

 Listed below are some of the questions we are often asked about our Produce.

-July 1 - September 5th: Clark's Produce Roadside Market will be open at the roadside stand seven days a week from 11 AM to 6 PM.
+July through Labor Day: Clark's Produce Roadside Market is open at the roadside stand seven days a week from 11 AM to 6 PM.

 We will email out our newsletter and post on our website if we are closed due to weather.